 In Back to the Future II, when Doc runs into himself at the “weather experiment”, 1955 Doc is tightening a bolt on a bracket for the wires, but he is turning the bolt the incorrect direction for tightening.

 In a paradoxical example, Back to the Future III stated that Shonash Rivine was called Clayton Ravine in the future.
 Doc saved Clara Clayton from falling into the ravine, preventing the ravine from changing names.
 Not that big of a deal, Marty (Clint Eastwood) is memorialized later when the ravine is renamed Clinton Ravine.
 The paradox comes in the fact that Clara is mentioned as Doc’s beloved on his tombstone.
 The very tombstone is the reason Marty goes further back in time to help Doc.
 So Clara was alive and romantically involved with Doc, before Marty decides to go back in time.
-Doc only save Clara because Marty was there and they were planning how to get back to the future.
+Doc only saved Clara because Marty was there and they were planning how to get back to the future.
 If Marty hadn’t gone back in time, Doc wouldn’t have been there to save Clara.
-Clara would have died by falling into the ravine, never meeting Doc – hence the paradox.
+Clara would have died by falling into the ravine, never meeting Doc.

 After Penguin dies, as we watch the penguins slide him into the water, we can see the rolling platform which Penguin’s body was lying on continue moving under water.
 The key point is that Penguin died on the ground, not conveniently on a rolling platform.